Uniminutoarduino/SBCReview/README.md

 - *Figures*: In this folder are located the figures for the SLR.

+- *VOSViewer*: This folder contains the files for VOSViewer (1.6.14) which have used for the cluster analysis.
+The software is available at [https://www.vosviewer.com/] (https://www.vosviewer.com)

 - *Python Scripts*: It contains the designed algorithms to extract the information of the Crossref API in terms of publications per years and top cited authors.

 ## Python Scripts